feliciaiveliz/100-days-of-ruby/log.md

 **Goals for Tomorrow:**
 * Continue with Lesson 6
 * Finish Pry video
 * Study Anki
 * Attemp 1 Medium 1 problem

+### R2D2: October 2, 2019 - Wednesday

+**Today's Progress**
+ * Study Anki cards for Array and String for 15 minutes
+ * Look at TTT game and breakdown methods for understanding
+ * Attempt 1 Medium 1 problem

+**Time Spent**:

+**Thoughts:** As always, trying to get as much done as I can.
+When it comes to the bigger games, it's always difficult for me to put it all together.
+How do people do it?
+How do they come up with the logic?
+Why is it sooo hard for me?!?!?

+**Goals for Tomorrow:**
+* Continue with Lesson 6
+* Study Anki
+* Attemp 1 Medium 1 problem